scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 ### Lambda TransactionAttributes

-TransactionAttributes enable lambda developers to store application-specific information (examples:  call state, meeting IDs, attendee IDs, etc.).
+TransactionAttributes enable Lambda developers to store application-specific information (examples:  call state, meeting IDs, attendee IDs, etc.).
 These are stored in the SMA and transparently passed in the event object of every subsequent invocation for that session.
 A session is for the lifetime of that call (inbound or outbound).
-This feature removes the need for customers to store this type of information in an external database like DynamoDB.
+This feature removes the need for customers to store this type of information in an external database like Amazon DynamoDB.

 The feature defines a new TransactionAttributes data structure, a JSON Object (<https://www.w3schools.com/js/js_json_objects.asp>) of key/value pairs.
 Customers can store whatever keys/values they want in TransactionAttributes.
 After they have been set, TransactionAttributes will be passed back in future Lambda invocations.
 The information is stored as up to 10 key-value pairs, of which each key or value has a maximum length of 1024 characters.